kekema/apex-wdr-pivot-table/README.md

 <img width="571" height="235" alt="image" src="https://github.com/user-attachments/assets/8e38c8aa-11f7-4395-b59d-6da8850584df" />

 Upon 'cell double click', the plugin will open the Inline Dialog and refresh the Interactive Report.
+The configured 'Filters Page Item' ('P2_PT_FILTERS') is used to populate the cell context as a JSON so server-side the data can be filtered as per these filters.

 <img width="1895" height="970" alt="image" src="https://github.com/user-attachments/assets/533aea04-f83d-444b-903d-88647ff418f9" />